Senusret II: Length of reign

 A figure wearing the red crown of Lower Egypt and whose face appears to reflect the features of the reigning king, most probably Amenemhat II or Senusret II.
 It functioned as a divine guardian for the imiut, and it is wearing a divine kilt, which suggests that the statuette was not merely a representation of the living ruler.

-The lengths of the reigns of Senusret II and Senusret III are one of the main considerations for discerning the chronology of the Twelfth Dynasty.
+The lengths of the reigns of Senusret II and Senusret III are one of the main considerations for discerning the chronology of the 12th Dynasty.
 The Turin Canon is believed to assign a reign of 19 years to Senusret II and 30 years of reign to Senusret III.
-This traditional view was challenged in 1972 when the Egyptologist William Kelly Simpson observed that the latest attested regnal year for Senusret II was his 7th, and similarly for Senusret III his 19th.
+This traditional view was challenged in 1972 when the Egyptologist William Simpson observed that the latest attested regnal year for Senusret II was his 7th, and similarly for Senusret III his 19th.

 Kim Ryholt, a professor of Egyptology at the University of Copenhagen, suggests the possibility that the names on the canon had been misarranged and offers two possible regnal lengths for Senusret II: 10+ years, or 19 years.
 Several Egyptologists, such as Thomas Schneider, cite Mark C. Stone's 1997 article in the Göttinger Miszellen as determining that Senusret II's highest recorded regnal year was his 8th, based on Stela Cairo JE 59485.

 Some scholars prefer to ascribe him a reign of only 10 years and assign the 19-year reign to Senusret III instead.
 Other Egyptologists, however, such as Jürgen von Beckerath and Frank Yurco, have maintained the traditional view of a longer 19-year reign for Senusret II given the level of activity undertaken by the king during his reign.
 Yurco notes that reducing Senusret II's regnal length to 6 years poses difficulties because: